tmdict/tmdict/data/content/fgo-material-vi/tomoe-gozen/character.en.md

 <>

-In ’The seven duels of the swordmaster heroic spirits’, she was one of the swordmaster heroic spirits summoned by the necromancer, and appeared as Archer Inferno, fighting the protagonist and Miyamoto Musashi.
+In ‘The seven duels of the swordmaster heroic spirits’, she was one of the swordmaster heroic spirits summoned by the necromancer, and appeared as Archer Inferno, fighting the protagonist and Miyamoto Musashi.
 The Tomoe summoned in Chaldea has no memories of this.
 She’s essentially a different person.

 However, she’s aware of what happened in the pruned phenomenom of Shimousa after having read the records in Chaldea’s database.
 After having read it, she went around visiting everyone who had been involved in the singularity and, lowering her head in apology, told them “Even if that was a different incarnation of myself, it was still one with the same soul as mine.
 At that time, Inferno truly caused you a lot of trouble.”.